cyruscyliu/cyruscyliu.github.io/index.md

 ### 0x01 Android Authentication

 This project tries to evaluate existing and propose new implicit continuous authentication approaches.
-The implicit continuous authentication can be a sector authentication factor for the fingerprint.
-I joined this project as an intern and then proposed this project to be my final project.
-Relative research papers are [RiskCog (TMC'20)](./papers/riskcog-tmc20.pdf),
+The implicit continuous authentication can be a second authentication factor for fingerprint and face identification.
+I joined this project as an intern and then proposed this project to be my final project for my Bachelor's degree.
+Relative research papers are [RiskCog (TMC'20)](./papers/riskcog-tmc20.pdf), [ESPIALCOG (TMC'20)(5th author)](./papers/espialcog-tmc20.pdf), and [One Cycle Attack (TIFS'20) (3rd author)](./papers/one-cycle-attack-tifs20.pdf).
-[ESPIALCOG (TMC'20)(5th
-author)](./papers/espialcog-tmc20.pdf), [One
-Cycle Attack (TIFS'20) (3rd
-author)](./papers/one-cycle-attack-tifs20.pdf).

 ### 0x00 Network Protocol Fuzzing (Archived)